2001 Honda Insight review: Retro Road Test

 Honda Insight RRT

 Planet-friendly cars are dull to drive, right?
-Er, wrong.
+Er, not always.
 Thanks to its eco-oriented tall gearing, the Insight isn’t quick, hitting 62mph in 12.0 seconds and topping out at 112mph.
-However, fans of the Retro Road Test will know fun isn’t all about raw speed in cars like these.
+However, as fans of the Retro Road Test will know, fun isn’t all about raw speed in cars like these.

 You sit with your bottom on the floor, surrounded by a weird and wonderful interior.
-There are just the two seats, while a sloping roofline (which helps achieve the low 0.25 Cd drag coefficient) makes it feel a bit sporty.
-In traffic, you also feel very aware of how large other cars are.
+There are just the two seats, while a sloping roofline (which helps achieve a low drag coefficient of just 0.25) makes it feel a bit sporty.
+In traffic, you feel very aware of how large other cars are.

 The steering, while not particularly direct, provides you with enough feedback and confidence to carry speed through corners.
-The suspension, meanwhile, manages to be both wallowy and firm.
+The suspension, meanwhile, manages to be both wallowy and firm at the same time.

 Reliability and running costs

 The Insight’s crucial facts and figures are still impressive today.
 How about a combined 83.1mpg?
-And we’ve heard of owners comfortably exceeding this.
+And we’ve read of owners comfortably exceeding this.

 A 40-litre fuel tank means it can cover 700 miles before needing a fill-up, too.
-It emits just 80g/km of CO2 – less than the city cars on sale today.
+And emits just 80g/km of CO2 – less than the city cars on sale today.

 It’s also packed with technology to help improve efficiency, including engine stop/start as standard, as well as a gearshift indicator and even low rolling-resistance tyres.
 Amazing stuff for 1999.